ObamaCare Employer Mandate

-Employers with under 100 full-time workers, 50 in some States, will be able to use a SHOP exchange to compare and purchase group plans for their employees.
-Exchanges (marketplaces) create large pools of buyers which offer the buying power that only large firms have had in the past.
-In theory the increased buying power leads to better quality, more affordable plans.
-Smaller firms will see even greater affordability due to subsidies which are offered through the marketplace to employers with less than 25 full-time equivalent employees.
+Employers with fewer than 100 full-time workers (or 50 in some States) will be able to use a SHOP exchange to compare and purchase group plans for their employees.
+Exchanges (marketplaces) create large pools of buyers, which offer the buying power that only large firms have had in the past.
+In theory, the increased buying power leads to better quality, more affordable plans.
+Smaller firms will see even greater affordability due to subsidies that are offered through the marketplace to employers with fewer than 25 full-time equivalent employees.

-The marketplace help to level the playing field for businesses that may have gotten over charged in the past.
-Employers of all sizes can still shop outside the marketplace, provided the plan they choose provides minimum coverage offered on the marketplace (roughly a 60% actuarial value and complies with the ACA).
+The marketplace helps to level the playing field for businesses that may have been overcharged in the past.
+Employers of all sizes can still shop outside the marketplace as long as they choose a plan that provides the minimum coverage offered on the marketplace (roughly a 60% actuarial value, and in compliance with the ACA).

 The Truth About Who The Employer Mandate Affects

-96% of all firms in the United States – or 5.8 million out of 6 million total firms – have under 50 employees and Will not Be Penalized for choosing not to provide health coverage to their employees.
-96% of those firms already cover full time workers.
-That means less than .2% of small businesses (10,000 out of 6 million) will actually have to provide insurance to full-time employees or pay the shared responsibility fee due to ObamaCare.
-The caveat of course is that some of those companies are some Americas largest employers and thus we are talking millions of folks getting covered through the mandate.
+96% of all firms in the United States – or 5.8 million out of 6 million total firms – have under 50 employees, and will not be penalized for choosing not to provide health coverage to their employees.
+96% of firms with 50 more full-time employees already offered coverage for full-time workers before the ACA.
+Less than .2% of small businesses (10,000 out of 6 million) will actually have to provide insurance to full-time employees or pay the shared responsibility fee due to ObamaCare.
+The caveat, of course, is that some of those companies are some of Americas largest employers, and thus we are talking millions of folks getting covered through the mandate.

 More than half of all Americans have health coverage through an employer, including nearly two-thirds of the adult workers who are too young to qualify for Medicare.

 One thing that seems to get ignored when discussing the employer mandate is the fact that employers with under 50 full-time equivalent employees almost universally benefit from ObamaCare.
-If a small business has 25 or less full-time employees they can apply for tax breaks of up to 50% (35% for non-profits) of their contribution of their employees premiums starting in 2014.
-To qualify businesses must pay for at least 50 percent of their employees premiums and their workers average annual wages can’t be more than $50,000.
-By 2014 the tax credit amount is increased to 50% (35% for non-profit).
+If a small business has 25 or fewer full-time employees with less than $50,000 per employee in average annual wages, they can apply for tax breaks of up to 50% (35% for non-profits) of their contribution to their employees’ premiums.
+This provision began in 2014.
+Businesses must pay for at least 50 percent of their employees’ premiums and their worker’s average annual wages can’t be more than $50,000 to qualify.

-• To qualify for tax credits insurance must be purchased on the Affordable Insurance Exchange for at least two years.
+• Insurance must be purchased on the Affordable Insurance Exchange for at least two years to qualify for tax credits.
 Credits can be claimed on your income tax return with an attached Form 8941 showing calculations for the credit.

-• Small business employers with over 25 full-time equivalent employees will not have access to the same tax breaks as those small businesses with under 25 employees.
+• Small business employers with more than 25 full-time equivalent employees will not have access to the same tax breaks as those small businesses with fewer than 25 employees.
 Tax credits are available for small businesses on a sliding scale depending on the number of employees and average annual wages.

 Understanding How the Mandate Affects Your Business and Employer Mandate Loopholes

-Consider a firm with the equivalent of 60 full-time employees, to comply with the employer mandate they could either cut back worker hours by over 10 full-time equivalent workers, choose not to insure their full-time workers and pay a fee, or cut back full-time workers to part-time and insure less employees.
+Consider a firm with the equivalent of 60 full-time employees.
+To comply with the employer mandate, they could either cut back worker hours by over 10 full-time equivalent workers, choose not to insure some or all their full-time workers and pay a fee (the first 30 full-time employees are exempt), or cut back full-time workers to part-time and insure fewer employees.

-If the firm kept only 30 workers at full-time, and didn’t offer any employees health insurance, they would avoid the fee completely since their first 30 workers are exempt yet their total number of full-time equivalent employee hours wouldn’t have changed.
-Unfortunately it is loophole’s like this which has caused some businesses to cut back employee hours down to a safe 27 hour part-time status.
-While this is cost affective for the firm, it’s not great for employees who will see a lower income and be left without employer based health coverage.
+If the firm kept only 30 workers at full-time and didn’t offer any employees health insurance, they would avoid the fee completely since their first 30 workers are exempt, yet their total number of full-time equivalent employee hours wouldn’t have changed.
+Unfortunately, it is loopholes like this, which have caused some businesses to cut employee hours down to a 27-hour part-time status.
+While this is cost-effective for the firm, it’s not good for employees, who will see a lower income and be left without employer-based health coverage.

-The point of the law isn’t for small businesses to find loopholes, the point is to hold larger firms accountable for employee healthcare.
-To a company like Walmart getting a break on their first 30 employees is next to meaningless but to a firm that employees 40 full-time workers it is a pretty fair way to ask them to help ensure all Americans have access to affordable health care.
+The point of the law is not for small businesses to find loopholes; the point is to hold larger firms accountable for employee healthcare.
+Getting a break on their first 30 employees is next to meaningless for a company like Walmart, but to a firm that employs 40 full-time workers, it is a pretty fair way to ask them to help ensure all Americans have access to affordable health care.

-ObamaCare means that small employers with less than 50 full-time equivalent employees won’t pay a fine for not providing health insurance and those with less than 25 full-time equivalent employees can get tax breaks of up to 50% of their employees premium costs via their State’s Health Insurance Marketplace.
+ObamaCare means that small employers with less than 50 full-time equivalent employees won’t pay a fine if they do not provide health insurance and those with less than 25 full-time equivalent employees can get tax breaks of up to 50% of the cost of their employees’ premium costs via their State’s Health Insurance Marketplace.

 ObamaCare Employer Mandate and Job Loss

-Some companies cut back hours to avoid the mandate, but companies like Walmart have decided it was better to embrace the law instead of fight it and are now moving 35,000 workers from part-time to full-time status and giving them and their domestic partners health benefits.
+Some companies cut back hours to avoid the mandate, but companies like Walmart decided it was better to embrace the law than to fight it, and are now moving 35,000 workers from part-time to full-time status and giving them and their domestic partner’s health benefits.

 How the ObamaCare Employer Mandate Will Affect You

-If you work for a company that doesn’t currently provide health insurance to their full-time workers and you work over 28 hours a week you are at the highest risk of having a negative impact from the provision.
-Although the “mandate” is meant to help provide this demographic insurance it has backfired with some of America’s largest employers and ironically many government institutions.
-While only a small portion of the companies affected have responded by cutting hours, the American’s affected is staggeringly high.
-If you have been affected by the ObamaCare “employer mandate” please write us using the contact button on the left side bar and tell us your story so we can share it.
+If you work for a company that doesn’t currently provide health insurance to their full-time workers and you work 30 hours a week or more, you are at the highest risk of having a negative impact from the provision.
+Although the “mandate” is meant to help provide this demographic insurance, it has backfired with some of America’s largest employers and, ironically enough, with many government institutions.
+While only a small portion of the companies affected have responded by cutting hours, the number of Americans affected is staggeringly high.
+If you have been affected by the ObamaCare “employer mandate,” please write us using the contact button on the right sidebar and tell us your story so we can share it.

 ObamaCare Employer Mandate Penalty Facts

-ObamaCare’s “employer mandate” is officially a “shared responsibility fee” and like the “individual mandate” is a tax penalty to ensure that companies who choose not to provide health care for their workers are still paying into the healthcare system (as the law assumes that the employee will purchase insurance elsewhere).
+ObamaCare’s “employer mandate” is officially a “shared responsibility fee.”
+Like the “individual mandate,” it is a tax penalty to ensure that companies who choose not to provide health care for their workers are still paying into the healthcare system.
+The law assumes that the employee will purchase insurance elsewhere.

-• The average employer contributed $4,508 towards single coverage in 2011, an amount that is projected to rise up to $5,100 by 2014.
+• The total cost of single coverage was $10,266 in 2013 of which employees contributed $2,355.
+That total cost is projected to rise to $11,304 by 2015.
 Although the rise is significant, the cost of health care has been rising regardless of ObamaCare.
-This number factors in larger businesses.
-Smaller businesses will be able to obtain premium tax credits through the SHOP exchange saving up to half of this cost, especially considering the average factors in high-end insurance plans.
+This number has a greater impact on larger businesses.
+Smaller businesses will be able to obtain premium tax credits through the SHOP exchange saving up to half of this cost considering the average factors in high-end insurance plans.

 ObamaCare Individual Mandate